12 Fantastic Uses for Apples

 1. Apple Cider

-I simply love when fall arrives, with its cooler temperatures, autumn’s colorful foliage, hayrides, pumpkin patches, and you guessed it, apple cider.
+I simply love it when fall arrives, with its cooler temperatures, autumn’s colorful foliage, hayrides, pumpkin patches, and, you guessed it, apple cider.
 Most of us take the easy way out and just pick up a gallon of it at the grocery store, but making your own batch from scratch is just as delicious and may save you money.
 It also happens to be very easy to make apple cider as long as you have a food processor, cheesecloth, and a bunch of apples.

 2. Apple Barbecue Sauce